NVIDIA/spark-rapids-tools/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment details (please complete the following information)**
  - Environment location: [Standalone, YARN, Kubernetes, Cloud(specify cloud provider)]
- - Spark configuration settings related to the issue

 **Additional context**
 Add any other context about the problem here.